Towards Redundancy Reduction in Diffusion Models for Efficient Video Super-Resolution: Experiments

+\textbf{Stability of ASR.} A potential concern is that the routing configuration may depend on the particular 50 training videos used for estimation.
+To evaluate this sensitivity, we repeat the routing estimation procedure 20 times using different random seeds, each time sampling 50 training videos without replacement and deriving one routing configuration.
+The resulting ASR patterns are highly consistent across runs, with a mean pairwise configuration agreement of 96.81\%, while the mean Jaccard overlap between sampled video subsets is only 0.0131.
+As a concrete example, Fig.~\ref{fig:asr_stability} visualizes one zero-overlap pair, seeds 11 and 8, whose routing configurations differ at only 2 out of 360 layer-head positions, yielding 99.44\% agreement.
+These results indicate that ASR captures stable head-level tendencies rather than overfitting to a particular 50-video subset.

-\textbf{Progressive Training Strategy.} We compare standard training against our progressive training in Tab.~\ref{abl:training}.
+\textbf{Progressive Training Strategy.} We compare standard training against our progressive training in Tab.~\ref{table:ablation}(c).
 Training with stage 1 (S1) alone results in poor temporal consistency, while training with stage 2 (S2) alone also leads to suboptimal performance.
 In contrast, the progressive strategy (S1+S2) delivers clear improvements under the same number of training iterations.
 This highlights the effectiveness of progressive training in guiding the model from simple to complex degradations and enhancing robustness in real-world scenarios.

-\textbf{OASIS Training Loss Functions.} As shown in Tab.~\ref{abl:loss}, using only the latent reconstruction loss results in poor performance across all metrics, indicating that latent supervision alone is insufficient.
+\textbf{OASIS Training Loss Functions.} As shown in Tab.~\ref{table:ablation}(d), using only the latent reconstruction loss results in poor performance, indicating that latent supervision alone is insufficient.
 In contrast, introducing the perceptual loss yields substantial improvements on all metrics, demonstrating the critical role of pixel-level supervision.
 Finally, adding the temporal loss further improves the $E^*_{warp}$ score, highlighting its importance in enhancing temporal consistency.